ADDA-js/learn-js/week1/notes_w1.md

 ## Do Now
 - Open Slack (Browser or App!)
 - In our class channel "js_driggers" slack your response to this question.
 What do you hope to accomplish in this class?
-Tag

 ## Introductions/Housekeeping

-### Circle up!
-2 whip arounds.
-1. Name, Class, Major, Hometown, a movie you've seen 5+ times.
-2. Why JS?
-Why Now?

 ### Syllabus
 - expectations